Way back in history:

 thing to invite Cliff Richard to make an appearance at their September

 race meet.
-(After all, Staines persuaded Diana Dors to appear at their world qualifying round).
-At that time Cliff was touring with The Drifters (pre-Shadows).
+(Staines had Diana Dors appear at their world qualifying round).
+At the time Cliff was touring with The Drifters (pre-Shadows).
 Here is Long Eaton's invitation,

 and the bad-news reply from Cliff's manager.
 As far as I can see,

-LE just wanted Cliff to turn up and say hi and present trophies.
+Long Eaton just wanted Cliff to turn up and say 'hi' and present trophies.

-Tito Burns, the London impresario and manager of the Searchers
+Tito Burns, the London impresario [also manager of the Searchers

-In any case, 1959 was a tough year for Cliff, who had been
+In any case, 1959 was a tough year for Cliff, who was being

-November 2009: Two tough guys battle it out: from a 1956 Lydden Hill programme, courtesy of ex-racer Barry Redman, here are Pat Willis and Ken Freeman going at it. \
+into showbiz.
+Two tough guys battle it out: from a 1956 Lydden Hill programme, courtesy of ex-racer Barry Redman, here are Pat Willis and Ken Freeman going at it.

 and the dark-shirted "cool dude" is Bill's son Ron, later to race under

-brother Pete Webb was famous under #8, and their older brother Eric was
+brother Pete Webb became famous under #8, and their older brother Eric was

 a non-racing member of the pack.
 My thanks to Barry Redman for the photo.